Jbleezy/BO1-Reimagined/README.md

 * Characters no longer make hurt sounds from explosions if you have PHD Flopper
 * Can now shoot when looking at another player
 * Player names now disappear instantly after being out of line of sight of them
+* Added a minimum weapon switch delay of 50 milliseconds
 * If a player switches weapons while reviving, their weapon will not get switched when finishing a revive
 * Lean is now disabled while down since downed players cannot be revived while they are leaning
 * Fixed a bug where players were able to damage themselves by meleeing and leaning at the same time